 Copies of the chapbook are currently available for free to members of the public by request at the Level 8 Information Counter.
 Visitors can also request for copies of the select annotated bibliography at the Information Counter at Levels 8 and 11 of the National Library.

 The multisensory installations displayed in the Main Exhibition reveal both the trials and triumphs in Thumboo’s life as a public figure and private citizen.
 Poems written at different stages of his life are displayed alongside the installations.
 The sentiments expressed in these verses mirror the turning points in Thumboo’s life and significant moments in Singapore’s history.

 This installation, “Double Helix”, contemplates Singapore’s changing landscape, identity and place in the world.
 Visitors can listen to poetry readings of Thumboo's poems captured on MP3 players.

-Framed by the Edwin Thumboo Collection as well as the Singapore and Southeast Asian English Literature Collections, the Main Exhibition highlights Thumboo’s literary influences and the critical role he plays as a poet, critic and scholar of Singapore Literature in English, as well as promoting and developing the literary arts scene in Singapore as well as in the region.
+Framed by the Edwin Thumboo Collection as well as the Singapore and Southeast Asian English Literature Collections, the Main Exhibition highlights Thumboo’s literary influences and the critical role he plays as a poet, critic and scholar of Singapore English-language literature, as well as in promoting and developing the literary arts scene in Singapore and the region.

-Gwee Li Sui is an independent researcher, literary critic, poet, and graphic artist.
-He is the joint editor and compiler of Edwin Thumboo–Time-travelling: A Selected Annotated Bibliography.
-He obtained his doctorate from Queen Mary, University of London, for work on 18th century European literature in 2003 and lectured full-time at the National University of Singapore until 2009.
+Gwee Li Sui is an independent researcher, literary critic, poet and graphic artist.
+He is the joint editor and compiler of Edwin Thumboo – Time-Travelling: A Selected Annotated Bibliography.
+He obtained his doctorate in 2003 from Queen Mary, University of London, for his work on 18th-century European literature and lectured full-time at the National University of Singapore until 2009.